hakantektas/crypto-ht/README.md

+---
+runme:
+  id: 01HWWJACRFKA5XFAJSD71FHW7F
+  version: v3
+---

 # RSI Value Check Project on Binance USDT Pairs

 📌 This project contains a Python script that checks the RSI (Relative Strength Index) values of coins in the USDT pairs on the Binance crypto exchange.

 📌 It was created to check the RSI values of coins traded in the USDT pair on the Binance crypto exchange.

 🛑 "This application is not investment advice.
 Any decision regarding its use must be made by the user.
 Do your own research or consult a financial advisor before investing."

 📖 Usage/Examples/Requirements